jianshu93/DartUniFrac/README.md

 </div>

 # DartUniFrac: Approximate UniFrac via Weighted MinHash
 This crate provides an efficient implementation of the newly invented ***DartUniFrac*** algorithm for large-scale [UniFrac](https://en.wikipedia.org/wiki/UniFrac) computation (weighted and unweighted).
 We named this new algorithm DartUniFrac because the key step is to use DartMinHash or Efficient Rejection Sampling (or ERS) on branches and the DartMinHash/ERS is about "Among the first r darts thrown, return those hitting $x_i$".
+Both DartMinHash and ERS are locality senstive hashing.
+DartUiniFrac is guaranteed to be unbiased estimation of original UniFrac.

 ## Quick install and usage